jswymer/mydoctest/articles/bank-how-setup-bank-statement-service.md

 - A linked bank account must be unlinked because you want to stop using the bank feed service for the account.
 - Online bank accounts have changed and you want to update the information on bank accounts in Project "Madeira".

-When the bank feed service is enabled, you can set a bank account up to automatically import new bank statements into the **Payment Reconciliation Journal** window every hour.
+When the bank feed service is enabled, you can set a bank account up to automatically import new bank statements into the **Payment Reconciliation Journal** window every two hour.
 Transactions for payments that have already been posted as applied and/or reconciled in the **Payment Reconciliation Journal** window will not be imported.
 For more information, see the “To enable automatic import of bank statements” section.

-**Note**: If you use the Set Up Company assisted setup, then some of the steps in the following procedures will be performed automatically when you get to the company bank account setup.
-For more information, see [Welcome to Project "Madeira"](madeira-get-started.md).

 ## To enable the bank feed service
 1. In the top right corner, choose the **Search for Page or Report** icon,enter **Bank Accounts**, and then choose the related link.